BDO World Darts Championship

 The championship was first held at the Heart of the Midlands Nightclub in the English city of Nottingham.
 The following year it moved to the Jollees Cabaret Club, Stoke, where it stayed until 1985.
 From 1986 to 2019, it was held at the Lakeside Country Club in Frimley Green, Surrey.
 In 2020, the tournament was held at Indigo, part of the O2 entertainment district in London.

 It was the only World Darts Championship until the 1993 split in darts, when 16 players, among them seven former champions, left the BDO and set up a rival darts circuit under the auspices of the World Darts Council (later the Professional Darts Corporation).
 The WDC/PDC staged its own annual World Championship from 1994 onwards.

 From its inception, the tournament was sponsored by Embassy cigarettes, a branch of Imperial Tobacco, and was thus often colloquially known as the Embassy.
-After the ban on tobacco advertising in the UK, the event was sponsored by its venue, the Lakeside Country Club, from 2004 onwards.
+After the ban on tobacco advertising in the UK from the end of 2003, the event was sponsored by its venue, the Lakeside Country Club, from 2004 onwards.
 The final edition, in 2020, was unable to find a sponsor.

 After the collapse of the British Darts Organisation in September 2020, the World Darts Federation announced plans to launch the WDF World Darts Championship, which took place for the first time in 2022.